Ryan Zinke Declares Victory in Race for New Montana House Seat - Flathead Beacon

 “I’d like to thank everyone who voted for me on Election Day and all those who volunteered with our campaign to get the word out,” according to Zinke’s statement.
 “For those of you who did not vote for me, my door is always open and you’ll find me to have an open ear, open mind and shoot straight when we disagree.”

 Zinke’s return to Washington D.C. will mark the latest turn in a dizzying political career that spans more than a decade, beginning in 2009 when the former Navy SEAL vaulted from retired military commander to Republican darling in Montana, serving in the state senate before winning a 2014 bid for the state’s lone House seat.
-Shortly after he successfully defended his incumbency in 2016, a newly elected President Trump nominated Zinke to a plum Cabinet position overseeing the nation’s federal lands and natural resources.
-During his brief tenure as Interior Secretary, Zinke accrued a heap of ethics investigations ranging from conflicts of interest to abuse of taxpayer funds to Hatch Act violations, but he also endured sharp criticism from an environmental lobby that turned from cautiously optimistic to enraged as Zinke cleaved away a half-century of environmental policy designed to furnish protections on millions of acres of public land.
+Shortly after he successfully defended his incumbency in 2016, a newly elected President Trump nominated Zinke to a cabinet position overseeing the nation’s federal lands and natural resources.
+During his brief tenure as Interior Secretary, Zinke accrued a heap of ethics investigations ranging from conflicts of interest to abuse of taxpayer funds to Hatch Act violations.

+In resigning amid numerous probes in late 2018, Zinke described the investigations as “meritless and false claims” and has continued to dismiss them as politically charged “witch hunts,” which he says are now part of the increasingly “hostile territory” enveloping D.C., and which figured prominently into his decision to step back from the public arena.

 Widely considered the frontrunner since he announced his candidacy, Zinke’s supporters expected him to easily clear the primary field in June.
 Instead, a hard-fought race ensued with Zinke beating his closest rival, Kalispell physician and former state Sen. Al Olszewski, by less than 2 percentage points.
 Zinke survived the cutthroat primary only to face a closer-than-predicted race with Tranel, an environmental attorney who has never held elected office but worked for three decades representing renewable energy clients before the Public Service Commission, as well as working as a staff attorney for the quasi-judicial regulatory body.